phocks/phocks.github.io/_posts/2014-07-31-the-neo-genesis.md

 In forging ahead new pathways are formed.
 For the past few days I have been learning this song on the piano—a slow process as I am pretty terrible still—and day after day, note after painstaking note I can almost feel the neurons falling into line.

-And in this way we too press on.
+And in this way we too press on; we align.
 Pathways to the past.
-Branching futures.
+Branching untold futures.

 A new dawning every day.